Ladsgroup/reference-island/docs/pipeline.md

 **Pipe #:** Represents a sequential segment in the main data pipeline, which processes Wikidata item serializations into a formatted list of potential references.

-**SS #:** Represents a "side stream", to provide additional data to segments in the main pipeline, which will aid in making decisions or filter and format potential references.
+**SS #:** Represents a "side service", to provide additional data to segments in the main pipeline, which will aid in making decisions or filter and format potential references.

 ## Data Pumps